Yuvika1204/Studex/README.md

 ## 📌 Project Overview
-You are responsible for building part of the backend (viewing and deleting student records) and designing the main student list page on the frontend using Thymeleaf and Bootstrap.
+I am responsible for building part of the backend (viewing and deleting student records) and designing the main student list page on the frontend using Thymeleaf and Bootstrap.

 ## Features